-2. EWCP Loans: For EWCP loans approved after September 27, 2010, the Lender may choose one of the following options for payment of the EWCP Ongoing Fee only.
+- EWCP Loans: For EWCP loans approved after September 27, 2010, the Lender may choose one of the following options for payment of the EWCP Ongoing Fee only.
 Either option (monthly or annually) will result in payment of the same total amount of EWCP Ongoing Fee on each EWCP loan.
-Regardless of which payment option is chosen, the Lender must continue to submit, on a monthly basis, the Lender's 1502 Report on all 7(a) loans in the Lender's portfolio, including all EWCP loans.

-Option 1 - Monthly Payment of EWCP Ongoing Fee: Option 1 allows Lenders to pay the EWCP Ongoing Fee monthly along with other 7(a) loan ongoing servicing fees to Colson with the required 1502 Report.
-Because EWCP loans may be a small percentage of the Lender's 7(a) portfolio, Option 1 allows Lenders to voluntarily pay the EWCP Ongoing Fee on each EWCP loan on a monthly basis along with the rest of their 7(a) portfolio.
+Regardless of which payment option is chosen, the Lender must continue to submit, on a monthly basis, the Lender's SBA Form 1502 Report on all 7(a) loans in the Lender's portfolio, including all EWCP loans. - a.
+Option 1 Monthly Payment of EWCP Ongoing Fee: Option 1 allows Lenders to pay the EWCP Ongoing Fee monthly along with other 7(a) loan ongoing servicing fees to Colson with the required SBA Form 1502 Report.
+Because EWCP loans may be a small percentage of the Lender's 7(a) portfolio, Option 1 allows Lenders to voluntarily pay the EWCP Ongoing Fee on each EWCP loan on a monthly basis along with the rest of their 7(a) portfolio. - b.
+Option 2 Annual Payment of EWCP Ongoing Fee:

-b) Option 2 - Annual Payment of EWCP Ongoing Fee: Lenders may pay the EWCP Ongoing Fee on each EWCP loan annually by selecting Option 2.
+Lenders may pay the EWCP Ongoing Fee on each EWCP loan annually by selecting Option 2.
 Lenders selecting Option 2 will receive an annual invoice on each EWCP loan from SBA's DFC.
-The EWCP loan balance reported by the Lender on the monthly 1502 Reports for the EWCP loan will allow Denver Finance Center (DFC) to compute the EWCP Ongoing Fee amount to be billed annually.
+The EWCP loan balance reported by the Lender on the monthly SBA Form 1502 Reports for the EWCP loan will allow Denver Finance Center (DFC) to compute the EWCP Ongoing Fee amount to be billed annually.

 The vast majority of EWCP loans have a maturity of 12 months or less; however, EWCP loans may have a maturity of up to 36 months.
 For EWCP loans with a maturity of 12 months or less, Lenders will receive one EWCP Ongoing Fee invoice after maturity.
 For EWCP loans with a maturity in excess of 12 months and not more than 24 months, Lenders will receive a EWCP Ongoing Fee invoice 12 months after closing and again after maturity.
-For EWCP loans with a maturity greater than 24 months, Lenders will receive a EWCP Ongoing Fee invoice 12 months after closing, 24 months after closing and again after maturity.
+For EWCP loans with a maturity greater than 24 months, Lenders will receive a EWCP loans with a maturity greater than 24 months, Lenders will receive a EWCP Ongoing Fee invoice 12 months after closing and again after maturity.